Alfredo Reinado: Manhunt

-Death
+Assassination

 On 11 February 2008, East Timorese army spokesman Major Domingos da Câmara said that Reinado had been killed during coordinated attacks on Prime Minister Xanana Gusmão and President Ramos-Horta.
 Reinado's funeral, attended by hundreds of people, was held peacefully on 14 February in Dili.
 Alfredo Reinado's role as rebel leader was succeeded by Lieutenant Gastão Salsinha.

 Some hold that Reinado had been shot at "very close range" in the back of the head, leading to speculation that he had been executed instead of shot in defence, despite the fact that the original autopsy report actually said "the manner of death specified is "Homicide" as a result of multiple gunshot wounds, including one inflicted from the front into the neck" and it is Leopoldino Mendonça Exposto, the other rebel who was killed along with Alfredo Reinado, that was shot in the back of the head.